-Upon registering to take part in our activities, participants have the opportunity to declare that they do not wish to have photographs of themselves used in any publicity or report documents.
-A letter should also be sent to the parent / legal guardian or carer which offers them the same opportunity.
-Any child, young person or vulnerable adult who has not declared as such may have their photograph published on any of Heads Together's websites.
+Upon registering to take part in our activities, participants will have the opportunity to declare that they give permission to have photographs of themselves used in any publicity or report documents.
+A letter should also be sent to the parent / legal guardian or carer which confirms with them the same permission.
+Heads Together may not take a photograph or publish on any of Heads Together's website or use in any social media or report of any child, young person or vulnerable adult who has not provided such permission.